robhawkins/drive-taiwan/README.md

 ## Requirements

-This has been tested under OS X, Python 2, and poppler 0.34.0.
+This has been tested under OS X, Python 3, and poppler 0.34.0.
 Beautiful Soup, natsort and Poppler's pdftohtml are required.

 ## How to use

 The basic way to run the program is

 ```
-python convert.py -f <path-to-pdf> [-a <path-to-anki-media-folder>] [-w working-directory]
+python3 convert.py -f <path-to-pdf> [-a <path-to-anki-media-folder>] [-w working-directory]
 ```

 The code will create a .csv file in the working directory, or the current one if not specified.
 With the -a argument given, if the PDF contains images, they will be copied to the anki media folder, and inserted into the front of the question cards.